dongjunkun/DropDownMenu/README.md

 # MultipleDropDownMenu

-A simple practical multiple condition filter drop down menu,drop down menu style can according to your project fully costomization,the repositories just ofer a simple framework,not popuwindow implement,better experience,if you have any question ,please issues or pull request this repositories,welcome star or fork！
+A simple practical multiple condition filter drop down menu,drop down menu style can according to your project fully costomization,the repositories just ofer a simple framework,not popuwindow implement,better experience,if you have any question or have new idea about this library,via issues or pull request this library,welcome star or fork！

 ##Feature
  - fully customization, you can add any view or viewGroup,do you want do